 Of course, those late nights spent in good company with coworkers, friends, and family are a wonderful way to celebrate the winter holidays.
 But, if you have work in the morning, make sure to leave enough time to sleep and don’t drink too much.
 Adequate sleep is essential for preventing obesity and a night of drinking compromises your ability to think the next day.
 And, don’t think that overdosing on coffee will restore your functionality, either.

 Nasal passages are more sensitive in dry air and it's easier to catch upper respiratory infections like the cold and flu.
 A small humidifier will keep your airways moist and comfortable.
 You can also add a few drops of tea tree oil or eucalyptus oil to the humidifier.
-Research reveals that aerosolized tea tree and eucalyptus oil inactivates some viruses within 5-15 minutes.
+Research reveals that aerosolized tea tree and eucalyptus oil inactivates some viruses within 5 to 15 minutes.

 - CDC.
 “SEASONAL INFLUENZA (FLU) IN THE WORKPLACE.”
 Centers for Disease Control and Prevention.
 CDC, 18 Feb.
 2011.
 Web.
 1 Dec.
 2016.